 New OPT Application can be Problematic After Denial

-Until recently, the USCIS was not strictly enforcing the 30-day filing deadline for OPT applications.
-Therefore, many students and even DSOs are not familiar with this requirement and may make the mistake of filing OPT applications more than 30 days after the date of the OPT recommendation.
+Even though the USCIS has been strictly enforcing the 30-day filing deadline for OPT applications for several years, many students are not familiar with this requirement and continue to make the mistake of filing OPT applications more than 30 days after the date of the OPT recommendation.
 It is extremely important that students become familiar with these filing requirements and all filing deadlines.
-A seeming disconnect between USCIS efforts to facilitate the opportunity for re-filing, and the inability of the DSO to generate the I-20 needed for a second filing, makes it all the more important to comply with the requirements at the initial filing stage.
-Students who are nearing the end of their course of study and who would like to apply for OPT, should plan ahead and familiarize themselves with these requirements so they can submit proper and timely OPT applications.
+The denials in these cases often arrive well beyond the time during which a refiling is possible.
+Students who are awaiting OPT decisions should double check their applications.
+Students who will file for OPT, in the future should plan ahead and familiarize themselves with these requirements.
 Students with questions about OPT and related matters may wish to consult a knowledgeable attorney.
-We at the Murthy Law Firm have a former DSO and other experienced attorneys on our team who may be able to provide guidance and options in certain cases.
+We at the Murthy Law Firm have a former DSO and other experienced attorneys on our team who can provide guidance and options.

 This NewsBrief was originally published 28.Oct.2012, and has been updated for MurthyDotCom readers.